 Varus malreduction most closely correlates with failure of fixation after reduction and cannulated screw fixation.

-Treatment options in non union are is by following options
+Treatment options in nonunion are

 - Valgus intertrochanteric osteotomy

-- free vascularized fibula graft (FVFG)
+- Free vascularized fibular graft (FVFG)

 - revision open reduction and internal fixation